esheldon/great_des_config/README.md

 - sfit-noisefree-mcal-e01
     - adding some noise but not a full degrade run
 - sfit-noisefree-mcal-e02
+    - had bug not dividing sums by 4 to get mean
     - adding some noise but not a full degrade run
     - seem to recover the shear reasonably well
     - want to select mcal_s2n_r in the range